FredKSchott/snowpack/www/_template/concepts/hot-module-replacement.md

 Hot Module Replacement (HMR) is the ability to push file updates to the browser without triggering a full page refresh.
 Imagine changing some CSS, hitting save, and then instantly seeing your change reflected on the page without a refresh.
 That's HMR.

 HMR is not unique to Snowpack.
 However, Snowpack's approach to [unbundled development](/concepts/how-snowpack-works) and ability to leverage ESM for direct file updates makes HMR significantly faster than it would be in a traditional bundled dev environment.
+In bundled dev environments, HMR updates cannot be sent directly to the browser and instead need to be relinked, rebuilt and reapplied within the context of larger bundles, slowing things down considerably (especially as your project grows).

 Snowpack ships with ready, out-of-the-box HMR support for the following files in development: